 In the center of the room, a suite of chrome and leather “Barcelona” furniture by Mies van der Rohe rests on a soft white rug.
 While the scenery is clearly the star of the show, Johnson does permit us one other visual treat — a lush pastoral landscape attributed to the 17th-century painter Nicolas Poussin.
-Johnson uses the painting to draw your eye away from the wood-paneled partition just behind it, which serves to screen off the sleeping area from the more formal gathering spaces.
+Johnson uses the painting to draw your eye away from the wood-paneled movable partition wall just behind it, which serves to screen off the sleeping area from the more formal gathering spaces.

 The bed is modest, with a plain coverlet; a desk and a small lamp are close at hand.
 There are no curtains anywhere.
 The bathroom is cleverly concealed in a circular chamber behind the living room fireplace; it is lined in malachite-green mosaic tiles and has a leather ceiling (there are no windows in the bathroom).